bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 Take a moment to reflect on this and the code that caused it.

 While this is a disconcerting bug it demonstrates further how channels behave.
 Messages stack up in a queue like buffer.
-Notice that for each **form open** signal you can't execute another one until there is a **cancel** signal.
+Note that once we have recieved a **new-todo-click** signal another one doesn't get executed until there is a **cancel-new-form-click** signal.

-To me it is amazing that you can express this level of control over execution order so effortlessly.
-Its basically an implicit state machine.
+To me it is amazing that you can express this level of control over execution order and program state so effortlessly.
+It is basically an implicit state machine.

 ## Semantics of the modal